alessandroberna/obsidian-bulktag/README.md

 ---
 ```
 # Disclaimer:
-This tool was quickly put together to solve a personal problem.
-It has not been extensively tested, and is to be considered experimental.
+This project was quickly put together to solve a personal problem.
+It has not been extensively tested and should be considered experimental.

-Please back up your notes before using this tool.
-I am not responsible for any data loss or corruption caused by this tool.
+Please back up your notes before using the tool.
+I am not responsible for any data loss or corruption caused by it.

 # Usage:
 ## Installation:
 TBD
-## Start
+## Usage
 TBD

 ## Keymaps
-Press <kbd>?</kbd>/<kbd>i</kbd> to show a list of available keymaps:
+You can also press <kbd>?</kbd> or <kbd>i</kbd> while using the program to view the available keymaps.
    Key(s)                    | Description                     |
  |:--------------------------|:--------------------------------|
  | <kbd>g</kbd>              | Go to first                     |